doulaye12/my-first-pkg-npm/README.md

 ## Installation

-To install this package run the following comand :
+To install this package run the following command :

 ### npm
 ```bash